man-schu/rasyti/README.md

 # Rašyti
-Rašyti is a multilingual and multi-keyboard touch typing trainer
+Rašyti is a multilingual and multi-keyboard offline and online touch typing trainer.

 ## See Rašyti in action
 https://man-schu.github.io/rasyti/